How to Make Ekuru

 - Add the remaining water and turn the mixture at the same time till you get a perfect consistency of the bean paste and water.

-- Add half the spoon of salt to taste.
+- Add half the spoonful of salt to taste.
 Stir properly and set aside.

 - Put some water in the pot, about 1cm deep and leave to boil.